ThRE-Team/Lite-Keyboard/README.md

-If you need a tool for build Apps/Apk
+If you need a tool for build Apps/Apk without PC.

 AIDE-IDE for Android Java C++ By Appfour